Philippine Independent Church: Post-excommunication and establishment of the Church by Isabelo de los Reyes and the Unión Obrera Democrática

-De los Reyes was the chief initiator of the separation and suggested that Aglipay should be the founding head, or Obispo Maximo (Supreme Bishop), of the church.
-De los Reyes' idea to form a new church was conceptualized upon his repatriation to the Philippines from Spain in 1901 after his talks with Giuseppe Francica-Nava de Bontifè, then the Apostolic Nuncio to Spain, in 1899 to request the Holy See in looking into the conditions of the Philippines had failed.
+Isabelo de los Reyes was the chief initiator of the separation and suggested in absentia that Gregorio Aglipay, knowing that he was influential with the Filipino clergy, should be the founding head, or Obispo Maximo (Supreme Bishop), of the church which was unanimously agreed by the members present in the proclamation.
+De los Reyes' desire to form a new church was conceptualized upon his repatriation to the Philippines from Spain in 1901 after his talks in 1899 with Giuseppe Francica-Nava de Bontifè, then the Apostolic Nuncio to Spain, to request the Holy See in looking into the conditions of the Philippines had failed.
 By then, the country had changed from Spanish rule to American.
-Spanish friars were still in control of the parishes all throughout the country, and de los Reyes feared that American clergy would soon later replace the Spanish, instead of native Filipinos.
+Although the American concept of separation of church and state was introduced in the Philippine Constitution of 1899, Spanish friars were still in control of the parishes all throughout the country, and de los Reyes feared that American clergy would sooner or later replace the Spanish, instead of native Filipinos.
 Along with the American colonization was the arrival of the American Protestant missionaries in the Philippines starting in 1901.
+De los Reyes envisioned the new church as a significant move towards Filipino sovereignty, not just politically but also spiritually.

-De los Reyes managed to rally enough people from his organization, Unión Obrera Democrática Filipina, the first modern labor union federation in the country, to create an independent church "conserving all that is good in the Roman Church and eliminating all the deceptions, which the Romanists had introduced, to corrupt the moral purity and sacredness of the doctrines of Christ."
-At the time, he had the necessary logistics needed to form a new church, but one: an equipped and empowered bishop to head it.
+De los Reyes managed to rally enough people from his organization, Unión Obrera Democrática Filipina, the first modern labor union federation in the country wherein he was its first president, to materialize an independent and purely Filipino-led church "conserving all that is good in the Roman Church and eliminating all the deceptions which the Romanists had introduced to corrupt the moral purity and sacredness of the doctrines of Christ."
+At the time, he had the necessary logistics and resources needed to form a new Filipino-led church, but one: an equipped and empowered bishop to head it.